-In April 2013, NMIC, our primary insurance subsidiary, issued its first mortgage insurance policy.
-NMIC is licensed to write mortgage insurance in all 50 states and D.C.
+NMIC, our primary insurance subsidiary, issued its first mortgage insurance policy in April 2013.
+NMIC is licensed to write mortgage insurance in all 50 states and DC.
 In August 2015, NMIH capitalized a wholly-owned subsidiary, NMI Services, Inc. (NMIS), through which we offer outsourced loan review services to mortgage loan originators.